observablehq/plot/README.md

 [<img src="./img/text.png" width="320" height="198" alt="a bar chart with text labels">](https://observablehq.com/@data-workflows/plot-text)

 [Source](./src/marks/text.js) · [Examples](https://observablehq.com/@data-workflows/plot-text) · Draws a text label at the specified position.
-Due to the design of SVG, each label is currently limited to one line; in the future we may support multiline text. [#327](https://github.com/observablehq/plot/pull/327)

 The following channels are required:

 * **text** - the text contents (a string)

-TODO The text defaults to the index [0, 1, 2, …] so that something is displayed by default.
+If **text** is not specified, it defaults to [0, 1, 2, …] so that at least something is displayed by default.
+Due to the design of SVG, each label is currently limited to one line; in the future we may support multiline text. [#327](https://github.com/observablehq/plot/pull/327)

 In addition to the [standard mark options](#marks), the following optional channels are supported: